Avishek02/ph_assignment05_emergency_hotline/readme.md

   }
 });

-When I click on any list item, the event bubbles up to the <ul>, the listener fires, and event.target correctly identifies the <li> that was clicked.
+When I click on any list item, the event bubbles up to the ul, the listener fires, and event.target correctly identifies the li that was clicked.

 ## Why It's Useful